Apply for SEAI funding to create your own community Energy Master Plan.

 So it is a good idea to decide what portion of the funding you will need for this and who you might need to support this process.
 Remember, before you apply for funding, you must join the Network.Join the network

-As part of your Energy Master Plan application we also ask that you complete 2 short documents.
+Before carrying out your Energy Master Plan application, we recommend you work with your mentor to complete 2 short documents.

-- Community Charter: Your SEC Committee community charter.
-Your Community Charter is a one-page overview of your SEC’s vision and goals.
+- Community Charter: Your SEC Committee community charter is a one-page overview of your SEC’s vision and goals.
 It outlines your commitments and is signed on behalf of your SEC by nominated Steering Committee members (your mentor can share examples from other communities and help guide you through this process).
 Find out more about how to develop you Community Charter here.